mounbagna/ecommerce-mobile-app/README.md

 Note:This is a 6th semester project of Mobile Application Development Course

+-The code of the admin login is incomplete

 # Getting Started

 >**Note**: Make sure you have completed the [React Native - Environment Setup](https://reactnative.dev/docs/environment-setup) instructions till "Creating a new application" step, before proceeding.